B. THE TRAVEL AGENCY AS TOUR OPERATOR

 Europäische Reiseversicherung AG, Kratochwjlestraße 4, 1220 Vienna, Austria, Tel.: +43 (1) 317.2500, Fax: +43 (1) 319.9367

 Note to German customers: Instead of the Travel Insurance Certificate (Reisesicherungsschein) common to Germany, Austrian legislation requires an entry in the Tour Operator Directory of the Ministry of Science, Research and Economics (the Austrian BMWFW).
 This simultaneously entails the protection of customer funds via bank guarantee.

 Photos and videos taken by representatives or employees of FURTENBACH ADVENTURES during tours and excursions are the copyrighted property of FURTENBACH ADVENTURES.
-FURTENBACH ADVENTURES reserves the right to use this material for advertising purposes, even if participants are recognizable, without the need for FURTENBACH ADVENTURES to financially reimburse these participants.
+FURTENBACH ADVENTURES and his business partners reserves the right to use this material for advertising purposes, even if participants are recognizable, without the need for FURTENBACH ADVENTURES and his business partners to financially reimburse these participants.
 FURTENBACH ADVENTURES is entitled to disclose the names and addresses of participants to other participants and to FURTENBACH ADVENTURES business partners.